beckphoem/Coursera-IBM-Python-for-Data-Science-AI-and-Development/Module-3-Python-Programming-Fundamentals/Module-3-5-Objects-and-Classes/3-5-1-Objects-and-Classes.md

  The name of the class is different

  This time, the class data attributes are color, height, and width

+## Create an instance of a class: Circle

  After we've created the class, in order to create an object of class circle, we introduce a variable